nisacharan/course-v4/README.md

 # course-v4 - Fork for Colab users
 In this fork, the notebooks will be edited for setting up on Google Colab.
 Pull requests and issues with suggestions are welcome!
+UPDATE: Just noticed it is not possible to open issues in forks, but feel free to contact me in the fastai forum: @wittmannf.

 ## Direct links for opening on Colab
 - [01_intro.ipynb](https://colab.research.google.com/github/WittmannF/course-v4/blob/master/nbs/01_intro.ipynb)